Hoping to avoid road trip mistakes on your next trip?

 Lesson Learned:

-Never go on a road trip without an Emergency Car Kit.
 Luckily, we made it to our hotel just fine, but those were some tense moments not knowing whether or not the tire would deflate or not and leave us on a dark roadside.
+We would have only had our cell phone flashlights, whatever tools happened to be stuffed into the trunk of the rental, and our flat tire-changing inexperience.

 I’d recommend putting together a Non-Emergency Car Kit, too.
-Things like hand sanitizer, wet wipes, toilet paper, paper towels, first aid supplies, and garbage bags are indispensable road trip items we found ourselves scrambling for during the trip.
+Things like hand sanitizer, wet wipes, toilet paper, paper towels, first aid kit, and garbage bags are indispensable road trip items we found ourselves scrambling for during the trip.

 You can also see my complete list of road trip essentials.